zhengjunyao-work/arc24/docs/05_Solution_Summary.md

 ## Learnings

+- BARC datasets did not help, quality is important
+- Use the right model size (for the available compute)
+-

-### Prompting is not enough, test-time inference is needed
+### Prompting is not enough, test-time fine-tuning is needed

 ## Things that didn't worked